Dillon Gabriel: Personal life

-Gabriel is named after retired NFL running back Corey Dillon.

 Gabriel is of Filipino and Native Hawaiian descent.
 Due to his Hawaiian heritage, he grew up as a fan of fellow Oregon alumnus and NFL quarterback Marcus Mariota, who has served as a mentor throughout his career.

-Gabriel has two brothers: Garrison Gabriel, the eldest, who played college volleyball at Orange Coast College who now manages Dillon's business affairs; and Roman Gabriel, the youngest, a college basketball player at Bushnell University.
-Roman was named after Roman Gabriel, the former Filipino-American NFL quarterback who won the league MVP award in 1969.
+Gabriel is the middle of three brothers, all athletes named after former NFL players.
+He was named after running back Corey Dillon.
+His older brother Garrison, named after running back Garrison Hearst, played college volleyball for the OCC Pirates and serves as Gabriel's business manager.
+His younger brother Roman, named after Roman Gabriel, the Filipino-American quarterback who won the NFL Most Valuable Player (MVP) award in 1969, plays college basketball for the Bushnell Beacons.

-Gabriel is engaged to his childhood sweetheart, Zo Caswell, whom he met while attending middle school at Punahou School in Honolulu, Hawaii.
+Gabriel is engaged to his childhood sweetheart, Zo Caswell, a fellow Hawaii native whom he met while attending middle school at Punahou School in Honolulu, Hawaii.
 He proposed to her on September 1, 2024, the day after his debut for Oregon.